- Annual Meeting

-AZ OPIOID EPIDEMIC ACT 2018 - Your resource for prescribing opioids under Arizona law.
+AZ OPIOID TOOLKIT - Your resource for prescribing opioids under Arizona law.

 HB 2075 & Electronic Prescribing of Controlled Substance (EPCS): Are you ready?

 Beginning January 1, 2020, each prescription order for a schedule II-controlled substance that is an opioid must be transmitted electronically to the dispensing pharmacy in Arizona.